 Costs will depend on different factors such as the puppy’s lineage and the breeding intention.
 Some choose to breed for show, while others breed to capitalize on the Husky’s working genetics.

 The pup’s age, health, and AKC registration will affect the price as well.

 Listings on the American Kennel Club website range from $750-$800 to $1200 or even $1500 for champion bloodlines.

 Prices may vary a little depending on region, or the breeder’s waitlist.
 The average price for a Husky puppy is about $1000.

 Are There Other Costs With A Husky Puppy?

 The price of purchasing your puppy is not the only cost that being a Husky owner will incur.
 Before your dog comes home, you need to make sure the house is puppy ready.

 Your new pup will need a bed, some strong toys, a good brush, food and treats.
-You’ll also want to get them a strong collar and leash, and a crate.
+You’ll also want to get them a strong collar and leash or harness, and a crate.

 Then, there are the vet bills.
 Your Husky puppy will have several vet visits over the first year of their life.
 Between vaccinations and wellness exams, you will get to know your veterinarian well.